 Garden tips: Helmet skullcap is ideal for a mixed wildflower bed or wildflower border, or within a pond or rock garden.
-Plants die back in winter.
+Plants die back in winter

-.
-Helmet skullcap plants are occasionally available from nurseries that specialize in Florida native plants.
-Visit www.PlantRealFlorida.org to find a nursery in your area.
+Helmet skullcap is occasionally available from nurseries that specialize in Florida native plants.
+Visit www.PlantRealFlorida.org to find a native nursery in your area.